sinor-stresser/ip-stresser/README.md

-# 💥 FREE IP STRESSER PHP UDP SHELL
+# 💥 FREE IP STRESSER / BOOTER PHP UDP SHELL

 A simple PHP script to send UDP packets to a specified IP and port for stress testing your own hardware.
 Use responsibly!